What is Personal Branding and How to Get Started?

 27 Aug 2020

-Facebook, Twitter, VISA, Samsung, Ford: What’s the deal with so many influential corporations choosing blue as their logo color?
-What does the color blue mean, and is it a coincidence that so many brands go for blue, making it the most popular brand color?
+Facebook, Twitter, Visa, Samsung, Ford: What’s the deal with so many influential corporations choosing blue as their logo color?
+What does the color blue mean in logo design, and is it a coincidence that so many companies go for blue, making it the most popular brand color?
 Let’s discover together.